input-output-hk/cardano-sl/docs/us.md

 There are two rules to make decision about update proposal:
-* **Explicit agreement**: if an update proposal has greater than 50% stake "for" or "against" then the proposal becomes approved or rejected corresponding.
+* **Explicit agreement**: if an update proposal has greater than 50% stake "for" or "against" then the proposal becomes approved or rejected respectively.
-* **Implicit agreement**: if an update proposal has been proposed in the blockchain `U` slots ago, and it has more stakes "for" then "against", then the proposal becomes approved and rejected otherwise.
+* **Implicit agreement**: if an update proposal has been proposed in the blockchain `U` slots ago, and it has more stakes "for" than "against", then the proposal becomes approved or rejected otherwise.

 ### Update proposal states

-Update proposal may be in three states:
+Update proposal may be in five states:
-* **Active** (or Undecided)
+* **Active**
 When an update proposal gets into the blockchain within some block, it becomes _active_.
 This state means that the proposal is known in the blockchain but it wasn't still decided by stakeholders whether to approve or to reject this proposal.
 So, a poll is active and stakeholders' votes which get into the blockchain affect the decision.

+* **Approved**
+If a decision about proposal has been made positively following one of two rules mentioned above, then proposal becomes **approved**.
+_Approved_ proposal may become _active_ or even _rejected_ if rollback occurs.

-* **Decided**
+* **Rejected**
-An update proposal continues being _active_ until it becomes _decided_, it may be _decided_ to approve or to reject.
-If a proposal is rejected then it doesn't affect any consensus rules and we don't consider it anymore.
+If a decision about proposal has been made negatively, then proposal become **rejected**.
-Note: rejected proposal may become active again if rollback occurs.
+_Rejected_ proposal may become _active_ or even _approved_ if rollback occurs.

 * **Confirmed**
-If a proposal has been approved in some block and there are at least `k` blocks after this one, then update proposal is called _confirmed_.
+If a proposal has been approved in some block and there are at least `k` blocks after this one, then update proposal becomes **confirmed**.
-_Confirmed_ state reflects the fact that a proposal's state cannot be changed anymore because we have guarantee that at most `k` blocks may be rolled back.
+_Confirmed_ state reflects the fact that _approved_ state cannot be changed anymore because we have guarantee that at most `k` blocks may be rolled back.

+* **Discarded**
+If a proposal has been rejected in some block and there are at least `k` blocks after this one, then update proposal becomes **discarded**.
+_Discarded_ state reflects the fact that _rejected_ state cannot be changed anymore.
+If a proposal is discarded then it doesn't affect consensus rules anymore and we throw away it from the consideration.

 ### Software and block versions.
 Data associated with block version